 In a more advanced method, you can add all the wages and fees you pay to the total cost of acquiring users, such as sales, marketing, consultation, designer costs, etc. In the same way as the basic method, you can divide this number by the number of users you’ve acquired.
 As an outcome, you will have more precise metrics about your mobile app.

-As we discussed above, the customer acquisition cost is related to lifetime value and they’re both critical for your app’s longtime success and revenue.
+As we discussed above, the CAC is related to LTV and they’re both critical for your app’s longtime success and revenue.
 After you’ve calculated the LTV and CAC metrics, you should divide LTV by CAC to reach your LTV: CAC ratio.
 If you don’t know how to calculate your LTV, you can read our article to find your metric.

 How should you review the ratio?